 How to Grow Garlic

 Grow garlic in the fall for a bumper crop next summer.
-Garlic a easy to grow for both the home and market gardener.
-And there is just no comparison to your own home-grown organic garlic.
+Garlic is easy to grow for both the home and market gardener.
+And store-bought is just no comparison to your own home-grown organic garlic.

 Why grow garlic?